A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Literature Review

-More recently, \cite{Duncan2019} proposed the position-indexed traveling-salesman problem formulation (PI-TSP) as part of a robust optimization model in which cycles are handled as in the cycle formulation, and chains are expressed by combining the indexing scheme presented in PICEF and ideas from the PC-TSP formulation.
-A significant reduction in the number of variables to model long chains is achieved.
+More recently, \citet{Duncan2019} proposed the position-indexed traveling-salesman problem formulation (PI-TSP) as part of a robust optimization model in which cycles are handled as in the cycle formulation, and chains are expressed by combining the indexing scheme presented in PICEF and ideas from the PC-TSP formulation.
 Experimentally, robust solutions were compared to deterministic solutions obtained by PICEF.

-Other variations of the KEP include finding an optimal matching when information about future arrivals of \pairsAb\ and \singles\ is included, having hierarchical objectives and considering transplant failures \citep{Klimentova2016, Glorie2014, Dickerson2019, Duncan2019}.
-In several of these variations, a deterministic KEP formulation is solved multiple times or used as a base to build up other models, thereby, the relevance of efficient algorithms to solve the deterministic problem.
+Other variations of the KEP include finding robust solutions \citep{Dickerson2014R, Duncan2019, Carvalho2020}, solutions that maximize the expected number of transplants \citep{Klimentova2016, Alvelos2019} and a matching that optimizes the best outcome over time \citep{Awasti2009, Monteiro2020}.
+Most of these approaches determine a matching that maximizes the number of transplants without distinguishing among several optima.
+However, real-world applications often require multiple criteria to break ties \citep{Glorie2014, Biro2019}.
+Tie-breaking criteria has been studied as an ordered list of objectives that are solved sequentially by adding rationality constraints \citep{Glorie2014}.
+While our main goal remains to maximize the number of transplants, we consider the prioritization of an exchange type (cycles or chains) as a second objective.
+We achieve this goal by strategically including columns in our column generation algorithm, allowing us to optimize both objectives in a single run.